interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 reportOracleOffline
 --------------------

-A Staked Relayer reports that the :ref:`oracle` is offline.
+A staked relayer reports that the :ref:`oracle` is offline.
 This function checks if the last exchange rate data in the Exchange Rate Oracle is indeed older than the indicated threshold.

-.. note:: Status updates triggered by this function require no Staked Relayer vote, as the report can be programmatically verified by the BTC Parachain.
+.. note:: Status updates triggered by this function require no staked relayer vote, as the report can be programmatically verified by the BTC Parachain.

 Specification
 .............